How to recruit for and run remote user testing

 If you are running Treejack sessions, for example, unmoderated remote testing is a good place to start.
-For this to be successful, you will need to carefully craft the questions or guidelines that will guide your user during the session.
+For this to be successful, you will need to carefully craft the questions or guidelines that will guide your user during their session in Treejack.
 The time will come when you will need to find out more about their thoughts or actions when testing a product, and this is where remote moderated user testing comes in.

 Remote usability testing – both moderated and unmoderated – can also be useful further down the line when you progress into a project, but need a quick turn around when trying to fine tune the details and test quick changes.

 What are the benefits of remote user testing?
 And what about the cons?

 Remote usability testing, regardless of the type, can be the perfect complement to face-to-face usability testing.
 If running sprints or trying to get the big picture when going into a re-design project, for instance, it might actually be all you really need in order to identify the key focus.

 Even though user and researcher are still in different locations, it’s possible to briefly examine facial expressions and body language.
 These can become real indicators of how easy or complex a task is!
 Moderating a session makes it easier to ask the user to develop on a certain comment they might have made or provides the opportunity to reword a question that might have been misinterpreted.